 Healthy gums serve as a protective barrier between the over 500 different types of bacteria on the mouth and your bloodstream, which can transport them around the body.
 Poor gum health enables bacteria to affect your overall health and lead to inflammation that causes a wide range of problems.

-Ultimately, patients with advanced and untreated gum disease are at greater risk for developing cardiovascular and systemic disease such as diabetes or rheumatoid arthritis.
-For those already suffering with these health problems, poor gum health can increase the severity of their symptoms and make their disease difficult to manage and treat effectively.
+Ultimately, patients with advanced and untreated gum disease are at greater risk for developing cardiovascular and systemic diseases such as diabetes or rheumatoid arthritis.
+For those already suffering from these health problems, poor gum health can increase the severity of their symptoms and make their disease difficult to manage and treat effectively.

 Studies continue to evaluate the proven oral-systemic connection and the relationship between inflammation in the body and the incidence of disease.
 A healthy mouth can be the foundation of overall health and wellness.

 The “simple” act of visiting with us twice a year has many benefits for your health- and your quality of life.